 Reply:

 The proposed models in this thesis do not aim to become accurate representations of all data, or to be fully representative of all data.
 Rather, they are proposed as being highly representative (and possibly the most representative scalar models) for the multi-dimensional POLSAR data.
-Despite not being perfect, the models are very useful, since scalar models are often needed when scalar decisions are required, for example, in answering the questions of: what is the best speckle filter for the given data set?, or what type of surface does the region of interest belong to? ...
+Despite not being perfect, the models are very useful, since scalar models are often needed when scalar decisions are required, for example, in answering commonly asked questions sych as: “what is the best speckle filter for the given data set?”, “what type of surface does the region of interest belong to?”, etc. These points have now been added to the thesis (on page …) to clarify the statement concerned.

 Comment: